 Align.
 To be effective, managers must be able to help employees clearly understand the critical issues facing the business and more specifically the issues facing their department or work group – they must be able to establish a set of related priorities.
 Once they achieve that task, they must work to ensure that the efforts of employees are fully and consistently aligned to those priorities.
 For communicators, it is important that our efforts help managers understand the issues and interpret them for employees.

 Demonstrate.
 Walking the talk is one of the great mysteries of business communications, but it needn’t be.
 Critical to getting employees commitment is ensuring that managers and supervisors clearly demonstrate the desired behaviors each and every moment of every day.
 And this means that the role of communicators becomes one of helping others understand the corporate values and their importance, including the associated behaviors that need to be lived.
 Furthermore, it means we have to help others know what to look for and learn how to challenge those behaviors that are out of line with the intended.
 Finally, it means we have to be aware of what the systems and processes of our company communicate.
+Business communication happens inside and outside of the business, there needs to be constant communication to keep everyone up to date, GAMMA is a company that can help with telecommunications in business and makes sure what you are doing is running smoothly.

 Engage.
 Managers, leaders and supervisors everywhere must understand that their primary role is one of engaging those who work for them.
 Engagement is all about connecting people, strategy and the day-to-day work experience – and for communicators this means a great deal!
 In particular it means we must help develop a broad-based contextual understanding of the context within which the business operates and ensure that managers are supported in developing the full skill set they need to succeed: active listening, facilitation, coaching, effective questioning, differing personalities and dispute resolution.
 Great communication can also ensure your employees understand and do their work properly, as well as providing consistent representation for yoour business.
 They could do this if you created some guidance for them, for example you could get free invoice templates so it’s easier for them to communicate and reduce the risk of making a mistake in the invoice, this therefore keeps it looking professional as well.
 You can find more information at www.agilitypr.com on employee representation.